thoughtbot/trail-map/trails/open-source.md

 You are an everyday open source maintainer when you can:

+* Apply an appropriate license to your project.
 * Document a clear public API.
 * Document where issues are managed, such as [Github](http://github.com) Issues.
+* Evaluate pull requests and provide kind, intelligent feedback.
 * Provide a clear place for questions, such as [Stack Overflow](http://stackoverflow.com).
 Only provide a [Google Group](http://groups.google.com) mailing list if you're ready to support it.
-* Know how to use major, minor, and patch version numbers ([Semantic Versioning](http://semver.org)).
 * Provide your code in easily accessible form ([Rubygems](http://rubygems.org), [GitHub](http://github.com)).
-* Evaluate pull requests and provide kind, intelligent feedback.
-* Know which license to use.
+* Select or reject open source software based on its license.
+* Use major, minor, and patch version numbers ([Semantic Versioning](http://semver.org)).

 Ongoing reference
 -----------------